Ferdilii/motorized_macro_rail_int_fix/README.md

 There are many guides for how to do this, just a Google search away.
 Here is my version.

-* While holding down the 'BOOTSEL` button, plug in the Pico via USB
+* While holding down the `BOOTSEL` button, plug in the Pico via USB
 * It should mount as a USB drive
 * Copy the `.uf2` file to the USB drive
-* Unplug and replug the PICO
+* Unplug and replug the Pico

 There are easier ways you can explore as well:

 * There is a `picotool` program which allows you to load the `.uf2` in a more traditional way.
 I prefer it.
-* Pin 30 on the PICO is called "RUN".
-If you ground it, it will reset the PICO.
+* Pin 30 on the Pico is named `RUN`.
+If you drive it to 0V, it will reset the PICO.
-If you ground it while holding "BOOTSEL", it's the same effect as unplugging and replugging but ergonomically easier and with less USB port wear-and-tear.
-I put a switch between `RUN` and ground whenever I choose the PICO for this reason.
+If you do this while holding `BOOTSEL`, the effect same is the same as unplugging and replugging but ergonomically easier and with less USB port wear-and-tear.
+I put a switch between `RUN` and ground (battery negative) whenever I choose the Pico for this reason (as is done in the schematic above).

-### Build yourself
+### Build firmware yourself

 To start, you'll need a working development environment.
 I'll point you to the [official docs](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) if you are not there yet.
 I personally prefer following Appendix C "Manually configure your environment" first over the Visual Studio docs, then add Visual Studio code later so I have both options available.

 Once your blinking light project is working, your should be close to done.
+Here are the command line instructions (use the official Pico docs as a guide for VS Code)

 * First, go into the `src/` directory.
 * In Linux, type `./bootstrap.sh`.
 In Windows, you'll need to follow